bboyle/maya-prop-bucket/README.md

 A prop bucket for use in Maya.

-I needed a bucket for an [Animation Mentor assignment](https://vimeo.com/117095337) and made this simple plastic bucket model and rig.
+I needed a bucket for an [Animation Mentor assignment](https://vimeo.com/119853034) and made this simple plastic bucket model and rig.

-Feedback welcome (I'm a noob at modeling and rigging!)